rlphillips/rlphillips.github.io/_posts/2020-07-06-space-launch-data-exploration.md

 ![png](/assets/images//space-launch-data-exploration_10_1.png)

-Interestingly, launches have indeed become more frequent lately, but we are still far from the peak in the Cold War.
-If we plot the total number of launches each decade, we see the 70s and 80s are the most active.
+Interestingly enough, launches have indeed become more frequent lately, but are still far from the peak in the Cold War.
+If we plot the total number of launches each decade, the 70s and 80s are the most active.
 That information seems to make sense.
-We also see that for 2020 we have a drop in the number of launches, since the year is not done yet!
+We also see that for 2020 we have a drop in the number of launches, since the year is not done yet.

 ```python